 The law states that tenants cannot be evicted for failure to pay rent, if your failure to pay was because of COVID-19 related financial distress.
 If you are unable to pay your rent, the landlord must serve you a 15-day written eviction notice to pay or quit.
 This gives you, the tenant, 15 days to pay the rent OR, if you can't pay, submit a declaration of COVID-19 related impact to the landlord.
 You can find Tenants Together's sample declaration here.
 Keep a copy for your records.

-Tenants in California cannot be evicted for ANY rent they were unable to pay from March 1, 2020 through August 31, 2020, as so long as you provide your landlord with a declaration of COVID-19 related impact.
-However, landlords can take a tenant to small claims court for the rent owed from March-August 2020 beginning August 1, 2021.
+Tenants in California can NOT be evicted for ANY rent they were unable to pay from March 1, 2020 through August 31, 2020, as so long as you provide your landlord with a declaration of COVID-19 related impact.
+However, landlords can take a tenant to small claims court for the rent owed from March-August 2020 beginning November 1, 2021.

 1. Submit a declaration of COVID-19 distress